cwza/markdown-resume/examples/source/cwzEnResume.md

 ### Skills {#skills}

 * Java Backend Web Development
-    + Experienced in using Spring, Maven and RDBMS to implement API Server
+    + Experience in using Spring, Maven and RDBMS to implement API Server
-    + Experienced in using Spring Batch to implement Batch System
+    + Experience in using Spring Batch to implement Batch System
     + API interface module implementation（SOAP, XML-RPC, Ldap, Snmp, Json, Rest）
     + Deploy with linux and Glassfish Server